Valuing Unlisted Investments in SMSF’s: Nil market value considerations for tustees

 The trustee should consider the nature of the investment, and the underlying operations and assets of the unlisted investment.

-Information to consider that may support reasonable assurance of a nil market value include:
+Information to consider that may support reasonable assurance of a nil market value includes:

-An administrator has been appointed and an administrator report is yet to be received;
+An administrator has been appointed but an administrator report is yet to be received;

-Shareholder updates received prior to the administrator appointment of indicative available assets to creditors.
+Shareholder updates that were received prior to the administrator appointment indicated available assets to creditors.

-Deregistered entity: Evidence of entity deregistered and documentation of trustee enquiries and past communications.
+Evidence of deregistered entity and documentation of trustee enquiries and past communications.

 Ο Evidence of cash, financing or capital raising not available to continue the development of the intellectual property of the entity to commercialisation, and no net tangible assets;